 The Patrol Special Police Officers

-The last of these heroes continue to fight for justice in court, represented by their sole attorney, Daniel A. Bakondi, Esq. , with this lawsuit now in its fifth year, currently in United States District Court for the Northern District of California, Case No. 3:16-cv-00691 WHA.
+All of this, according to their lawsuit and case allegations, now headed to the Ninth Circuit Court of Appeals.
+The last of these heroes continue to fight for justice in court, and will take this case to the Supreme Court of the United States, if necessary.
+They are represented by their sole attorney, Daniel A. Bakondi, Esq. , United States Court of Appeals for the Ninth Circuit Case No. 17-16311, United States District Court for the Northern District of California, Case No. 3:16-cv-00691 WHA.
 (Formerly San Francisco Superior Court Case No.CGC13-528788)

 The movie above shows the Patrol Specials and their claims as of April 2017, prior to the federal court's ruling.

 For more information, please contact their attorney, Daniel A. Bakondi, Esq.. http://www.danielbakondi.com